pranjalsinha1965/Realtime-Stock-Watchlist/README.md

 Submission Link: https://docs.google.com/forms/d/e/1FAIpQLSfwoyREEYWLTEdZxBMLPM_BqmoaGTbVoP7bBJNEFw2-wXwXMg/viewform

-Working on ChatPGT Response:
 Sure, let's include a specific feature related to portfolio tracking, a common feature in Upstox, Groww, or Angel One.
 We'll expand the TODO app to include a portfolio tracker that can add and display stocks with their current prices.

 Deadline: 10th August, 2024 at 10:00 am

 # Solution

+Hi there,
-Hi there this is my solution video link: https://drive.google.com/file/d/1JkTRAkZXRz_4k1YTwAMHQJIsOyQzp07E/view?usp=sharing
+this is my solution video link: https://drive.google.com/file/d/1E5D6vI1qL68o6q7SsoU4hRLm_j6bn5rq/view?usp=sharing

 # Application Setup Instructions